-Rebuild is a $500 million investment in Philadelphia parks, libraries and recreation centers.
+Rebuild is a program to invest hundreds of millions of dollars in Philadelphia parks, libraries and recreation centers.
 Here's how it works.

 Rebuild sites will be selected based on the physical condition of sites and how they align with Rebuild's values of promoting equity and encouraging economic growth.
 Depending on need, investment in each Rebuild site could range from $50,000 to $13 million or more.